Leadership

 Mfoniso Akpan has trained extensively in tap, ballet, jazz, modern, African dance and step.
 While attending the State University of New York at Stony Brook, she majored in biochemistry and cultivated her stepping skills as a member of Delta Sigma Theta Sorority, Inc. Mfon began her training at the Bernice Johnson Cultural Arts Center and has performed at Carnegie Hall, Avery Fisher Hall, the Apollo Theater, the Brooklyn Academy of Music and Lincoln Center.
 Mfon toured with the off-Broadway show “Hoofin’ 2 Hittin,” where she was a featured stepper and dancer.

-Margo Cunningham is an experienced marketing professional and classical vocalist in the DMV area.
-She has a Bachelor of Arts in Music, Economics, and Communications from McGill University, and Master of Arts Management from Carnegie Mellon University.
-Margo has worked with the Heinz College of Information Systems and Public Policy, New York Live Arts, Kelly Strayhorn Theater (KST), and Levine Music.
+Margo holds a Bachelor of Arts in Music, Economics, and Communications from McGill University and a Master of Arts Management from Carnegie Mellon University.
+She has previously contributed her skills to organizations such as New York Live Arts, Kelly Strayhorn Theater, and Levine Music, consistently driving visibility and engagement for arts institutions through innovative marketing strategies.

 Step Afrika!